DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 **Foreword**

 This is a long ongoing description not yet completed.
-For the complete code of the TODO Application refer to the **The Code** section below.
+For the complete code of the TODO Application refer to the **The Full Code** section below.

 **Introduction**